ChugoEmeka/html-intro/README.md

 # html-intro
-This repo is a for practice purpose, on my Genesys Upskill program
+This repo is for practice purposes, as part of my Genesys Upskill program.